bmjcode/pdfrenamer/README.md

 **PDF Renamer** is a simple utility to preview and rename documents.
-The name's a bit misleading, since it can display other file formats now, too.
-But renaming PDFs was its original purpose, and I haven't yet thought of anything more clever to call it.
+It actually supports a number of document and image formats, but renaming PDFs was its original purpose, and I haven't yet thought of anything more clever to call it.
+(Feel free to get in touch if you have any suggestions.)

-## Quick Start

-First things first: You'll need [Ghostscript](https://ghostscript.com/) installed to display PDF files.
-Support for other formats is built into PDF Renamer itself.

-If you're running Windows, you can download a ready-to-run `PDF Renamer.exe` from GitHub.
-If you're running Linux, Unix, or macOS, see the instructions under "Installing from Source" below.
+## Running on Windows

-Using PDF Renamer is pretty straightforward:
+PDF Renamer is available for Windows 7 and newer versions.

-1. Select the folder containing the files you want to rename.
-(You can also drag and drop files onto the PDF Renamer icon, or pass their names on the command line, to bypass this prompt.)
-PDF Renamer will display the first file it finds.
-2. Enter a new name for this file in the box at the top.
-(You don't need to include the extension; PDF Renamer will automatically keep the current one.)
-3. Press Enter to rename this file and move on to the next.

-When you have finished renaming all your files, PDF Renamer will loop back around to the first file.
-At this point you're good to go -- you can either close the application, or browse for another folder and keep renaming stuff.
+You can download a ready-to-run `PDF.Renamer.exe` from the [releases page](https://github.com/bmjcode/pdfrenamer/releases).
+If you're reading this on GitHub, note this README is from the latest development version.
+The releases on that page may be older versions that don't have all the features described here.

+You need [Ghostscript](https://ghostscript.com/download/gsdnld.html) to display PDF and Postscript files.
+Install it to the default location in Program Files.

+You need [GhostXPS](https://ghostscript.com/download/gxpsdnld.html) to display XPS files.
+Extract the ZIP file to the same folder where you saved `PDF.Renamer.exe`.

 ## Installing from Source

+PDF Renamer should run on any recent Windows, Linux, or Unix system that meets the requirements below.
+It probably also runs on macOS, but this has not yet been tested.

-PDF Renamer requires Python 3, Tkinter, [tkDocViewer](https://github.com/bmjcode/tkDocViewer) (2.0.0 or greater), and [userpaths](https://github.com/bmjcode/userpaths).
+To run PDF Renamer, you need Python 3, Tkinter, [tkDocViewer](https://github.com/bmjcode/tkDocViewer) (version 2.0.0 or greater), and [userpaths](https://github.com/bmjcode/userpaths).
+[Pillow](https://python-pillow.org/) is optional, but highly recommended for image format support.
 Python 2 support has been dropped as of version 1.1.0.

-More likely than not, you'll also want [Ghostscript](https://ghostscript.com/) for PDF support, and [Pillow](https://python-pillow.org/) for PNG, GIF, and JPEG support.
-PDF Renamer will technically run without them, but file format support will be extremely limited.
-Many Linux and Unix systems come with Ghostscript already installed; try running `gs --version` to check.

 If `pip` is available on your system, you can install the needed Python modules by running:
 ```
 python3 -m pip install tkDocViewer userpaths pillow
 ```

+tkDocViewer has a number of runtime dependencies; see its README for the complete list.
+Make sure you've installed what you need for the formats you want to view.
+In particular, you'll need [Ghostscript](https://ghostscript.com/) to display PDF and Postscript files.
+(Most Linux distributions include Ghostscript as part of their print system.
+If you're on Linux, try running `gs --version` to see if it's installed.)

-You can then start PDF Renamer from the source directory by running:
+Once you have everything you need installed, you can start PDF Renamer from the source directory by running:
 ```
 ./run.py
 ```

 You can also install it system-wide by running:
 ```
-python3 setup.py install
+./setup.py install
 ```

-After installing PDF Renamer, you can start it by running `pdfrenamer`.
+after which you can start it anywhere by running `pdfrenamer`.

+## Quick Start

+Using PDF Renamer is pretty straightforward:

+1. Select the files you want to rename.
+The first file will be displayed.
+2. Enter a new name for the file.
+You don't have to include the extension; PDF Renamer will automatically keep its current extension.
+3. Press Enter to rename this file.
+The next file will be displayed.
+4. Repeat steps 2 and 3 for each remaining file.

+After you rename your last file, PDF Renamer will loop back to your first file.
+Congratulations, you are done.
+You can either close the application, or browse for more files to rename.